What Should I Do If I’m Facing a Motoring Offence?

 What Do I Do If I’ve Failed a Drug Driving Test?

-If you test positive at the roadside using a DrugWipe device, this does not mean you are automatically guilty.
-That test is only used as a screening tool.
-The actual case is based on the blood sample taken later at the police station.
+A positive roadside DrugWipe test does not mean you are automatically guilty.
+It is simply a screening tool used by the police to justify the next stage of the investigation.
+The case itself is built on the laboratory analysis of a blood sample taken later at the police station.

 👉 Learn more about drug driving law and medical defences here: